poni-henry/CGPA_calculator/README.md

 ## CGPA Calculation:
 The first implementation of this project is developing a CGPA calculation algorithm.
-Once that is done, the system will be improved to be comprehensive university reults system with many functionslaies which will be listed as new functionalities are added.
+Once that is done, the system will be improved to be a comprehensive university results system with many functionalities which will be listed as new functionalities are added.

 ## Implemented functionalities: